SEXUAL ASSAULT RESOURCE COORDINATOR TEAM (SARC)

 E-Mail: Sarah Hernandez

 Sarah serves as the Director for Fraternity and Sorority Life.
-She graduated from West Virginia University with a bachelor's in Interior Design and went on to receive her master's of Education from Kutztown University in Higher Education Administration.
-Sarah is passionate about her work with young women at Villanova and loves that her job entails support, development, compassion, advising, and helping women grow into a better version of themselves during their time at Villanova.
+She graduated from West Virginia University with a B.S. in Interior Design and went on to receive her M.Ed. from Kutztown University in Higher Education Administration.
+Sarah is passionate about her work with young men and women at Villanova and loves that her job entails support, development, challenge, compassion, and advising, with an ultimate goal of helping students grow into a better version of themselves before leaving Villanova.

 Brooke Hunter